 percentage of educators indicating they are more burned out than they were in previous year (5) We have benefited from DC Pay Equity and Healthcare4Childcare, which has increased salaries and provided free health insurance.
 However, my program suffers from under-qualified staff and difficulties in hiring.
-An influx of workers with little experience and little education in child development has hurt our quality. - Early Childhood Educator Federal Investments Support Access to Child Care and Early Learning and Increase the Well-Being of Children, Families, and Educators in Our State Number of children receiving child care assistance per month, on average (1) Percentage of eligible children receiving child care assistance per month, on average (2) 20,851 Number of child care programs relying on CACFP to feed children while they attend early learning programs (3) Number of children accessing special education services through IDEA Preschool Special Education (part B 619) (4) and Early Intervention (part C) (5)
+An influx of workers with little experience and little education in child development has hurt our quality. - Early Childhood Educator Federal Investments Support Access to Child Care and Early Learning and Increase the Well-Being of Children, Families, and Educators in Our State Number of children receiving child care assistance per month, on average (1) Percentage of eligible children receiving child care assistance per month, on average (2) 20,851 Average number of children accessing CACFP for nutrition while they attend early learning programs (3) Number of children accessing special education services through IDEA Preschool Special Education (part B 619) (4) and Early Intervention (part C) (5)